woooon79/Gachon-Deep-Learning-Class-Competition/README.md

 ## About this Competition
-We will use a subset of Yoga-82 dataset: https://sites.google.com/view/yoga-82/
+We used a subset of Yoga-82 dataset: https://sites.google.com/view/yoga-82/

 The testset consists of 600 images and 6 classes: